raykyn/abbrevSolver/README.md

 - Copy the Page-XML content of you Transkribus-file onto the clipboard.
     - Mark everything and press Ctrl+C or CMD+C.
 - Now press the "Paste"-Button in the application.
-- Chosse the data file below that should be used.
+- Choose the data file below that should be used.
 You can create new data files by adding them to the "data"-folder.
 Use existing data-files as examples on how to create it.
 While file ending is unimportant, the file should be written as a .tsv-file (fields separated by tabs).